Chapter 2 : Endless Night

 The princess permitted herself a smile while Helga laughed infectiously.

-let your hair down!”
+“So you can let your hair down!”
 Helga exclaimed impetuously.
 She waited for Rowena to be offended, but the dark-haired girl just looked amused.

 “Indeed I can, though it may surprise you,” she retorted with a mischievous grin.